 Pre-req: EECE.1070 Introduction to Electrical and Computer Engineering, and MATH.1310 Calculus I, and PHYS.1410 Physics I.

 Number systems and binary codes.
 Boolean algebra.
 Canonical and fundamental forms of Boolean functions.
 Function expansion and its applications to digital circuit design.
 Minimization of Boolean functions by Boolean algebra and Karnaugh maps.
 Two-level and multi-level digital circuits.
 Decoder, encoders, multiplexers, and de-multiplexers.
 Latches and flip-flops.
 Registers and counters.
 Analysis and synthesis of synchronous sequential circuits.
 Design of more complex circuits: data-path and control circuits.
-This course includes a laboratory component in which students apply the design principles learned in lectures to the design of combinational circuits, synchronous sequential circuits, and a serial arithmetic processor.
+Use of software tools to implement a design on modern hardware.

-Laboratory experiments coordinated with the subject matter of 16.365.
-Characteristics and use of electronic instrumentation for making measurements on electronic circuits.
-Methods of designing and characterizing diode and transistor circuits.
-Analysis of performance characteristics of digital and linear semiconductor circuits, including logic elements and amplifiers.
-Design and construction of circuits using monolithic op amps.
+Laboratory experiments coordinated with the subject matter of Electronics I. This lab explores the characteristics and use of electronic instrumentation for making measurements on electronic circuits.
+Labs will utilize the methods of designing and characterizing diode and transistor circuits.
+They will analyze the performance characteristics of digital and linear semiconductor circuits, including logic elements and amplifiers.
+The design and construction of circuits using monolithic op amps will also be explored.

-Laboratory experiments coordinated with the subject matter of 16.366.
-High-frequency characteristics of transistors and transistor amplifiers.
-Feedback in electronic circuits.
-Electronic oscillators.
-Differential amplifiers.
-Properties of linear IC operational amplifiers and their application in amplifier circuits and waveform generation circuits.
-Linear circuit design and analysis.
+This course covers laboratory experiments coordinated with the subject matter of Electronics II, Study of high-frequency characteristics of transistors and transistor amplifiers.
+Covers feedback in electronic circuits, electronic oscillators and differential amplifier.
+Covers also the properties of linear IC operational amplifiers and their application in amplifier circuits and waveform generation circuits.
+Design and analysis of linear circuits.

 Introduction to microprocessors, Uses assembly language to develop a foundation on the hardware which executes a program.
 Memory and I/O interface design and programming.
 Design and operation of computer systems.
 Study of microprocessor and its basic support components, including detailed schematics, timing and functional analysis of their interactions.
 Laboratories directly related to microprocessor functions and its interfaces (e.g. memory subsystem, I/O devices and coprocessors).

 Covers algorithms and their performance analysis, data structures, abstraction, and encapsulation.
-Introduces structures and their physical storage representation.
-Studies stacks, queues, linked lists, trees, graphs, heaps, priority queues, and hashing.
-Discusses efficient sorting (quicksort and heapsort) and introduces experimental analysis of algorithms as applied to engineering applications.
-Examines several design issues, including selection of structures based on what operations need to be optimized (insertion, deletion, traversal, searching, sorting, evaluation), encapsulation of algorithms using class and template techniques, and how and when to use recursion (versus explicit stack-based techniques).
-Laboratories include programming of data structures in C++ and Java applied to Engineering.
+Introduces stacks, queues, linked lists, trees, heaps, priority queues, and hash tables, and their physical representation.
+Discusses efficient sorting (quicksort and heapsort) and experimental algorithm analysis.
+Examines several design issues, including selection of data structures based on operations to be optimized, algorithm encapsulation using classes and templates, and how and when to use recursion.
+Assignments include programming of data structures in an object-oriented language.

 Pre-Req: EECE.2160 ECE Application Programming